ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 Timestamper Configuration
 """""""""""""""""""""""""

-Go to *Manage Jenkins → Configure*.
+Go to *Manage Jenkins → System Configuration → Configure*.
 There you will find the Timestamper configuration, use the following value for both formats:

 ::